sm9cc/StealthRevived/README.md

 * Blocks cheats with "Show spectator option"

 ### How does it work? ###
-* Simple join spectator while you have Admin Kick flag (Or you can change it using the override 'admin_stealth') and you will vanish, Now you can easily spectate cheaters and they will never know!
+* Simply join spectator while you have Admin Kick flag (Or you can change it using the override 'admin_stealth') and you will vanish, Now you can easily spectate cheaters and they will never know!

 ### Does it support games other than CSGO / TF2? ###
 It does partially, but the status rewrite for games other than TF2 and CSGO is not yet supported.